Gleethos/neureka/src/main/java/README.md

 # Code Conventions #

-The code of this project deviates just slightly from official or common coding conventions as one would recognize them in typical Java code.
+The code of this project deviates slightly from official or common coding conventions as one would recognize them in typical Java code.
 These deviations boil down to just 3 simple rules which were chosen purposefully and are in no way to be mistaken with arbitrariness, or a lack of thought.